Check out the post on The Dieline here.

 For the full article at the Globe and Mail, click here.

 Does a national food branding strategy makes sense for Canada?
-Recently, John Miziolek, President and co-founder of Reset Branding, the D Event, and Host of Design Masters Canada was interviewed by the Globe and Mail for his expertise.
+Recently, John Miziolek, from Reset Branding, the D Event, and host of Design Masters Canada was interviewed by the Globe and Mail for his expertise.

 Here's and excerpt from the article: